Moo-hi/regular-clock/README.md

 # regular-clock
- A regular clock with some extra functions.
+ A regular alarm-clock with the usual functionality.